rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-03-13-applications-now-open.md

 coaches, coaching companies, and further clarity to your project goals may be the difference between lodging an awesome or average application.

-The deadline for submitting your application is Wednesday 14th April, 2015.
-So take you time to create the best application you can using our drafting feature, before submitting.
+The deadline for submitting your application is Tuesday 14th April, 2015.
+So take your time to create the best application you can using our drafting feature, before submitting.

 Project Mentors will be required to sign off on your application in the week after submissions close; 15th - 22nd April, 2015.